 - Do not raise your voice louder than normal conversational loudness

-- Instead of yelling up/down the stars, stomp your feet
+- Instead of yelling up/down the stairs, stomp your feet

 - Avoid talking on the phone in the car